How to Plan an Epic Day Trip to Sintra from Lisbon (+ HELPFUL Tips)

 My advice is to make a beeline for the 434 bus line as soon as you arrive in Sintra (this is where my tip about riding near the front of the train can come in handy!).
 Exit the station and turn right to find the bus stop.
 Ignore the taxi and tuk-tuk drivers who will try to sell you a tour – whatever they offer will likely be overpriced.

 If you purchased a train + bus combo ticket in the morning, this will work on any of the Sintra buses.
 If you didn't purchase a combo ticket, you'll need to get a Sintra bus ticket.
-The best option will be the 24-hour hop-on, hop-off ticket for €12.50.
+The best option will be the 24-hour hop-on, hop-off ticket for €15 (a single fare is €4.10).

 Then make your way onto a 434 bus (it will be marked with an orange circle that says 434, and will say “Circuito da Pena”).
-Early in the morning and at busy times of day, there may be multiple 434 buses running the same route.
+Early in the morning and at busy times of the day, there may be multiple 434 buses running the same route.

 Note: You may be wondering if you can just walk to all the attractions in Sintra.
 Technically you can – but I wouldn't recommend it.
 The train station and the Palácio da Pena may not look that far away on a map, but getting there entails a VERY steep 45-minute hike; if you only have one day in Sintra, don't waste this much time.
 Just get the bus ticket!